 According to the Penny Hoarder, most guests will be at your table for the social experience.
-They’ll get to meet other guests who share their passion for food, and maybe even learn some come cooking tips from the chef (that’s you!)
+They’ll get to meet other guests who share their passion for food, and maybe even learn some cooking tips from the chef (that’s you!).

-EatWith founder Guy Michlin said the best experience of a Crete vacation was eating in the home of a local.
+EatWith founder Guy Michlin said the best experience he had on a Crete vacation was eating in the home of a local.
 On returning to his native Israel, he found a business partner and decided to start a website similar to Airbnb, but pairing travelers with home cooks instead of accommodations.

-Airbnb is a website where you can rent – or rent out – places to stay from local hosts in 190+ countries.
+Airbnb is a website where you can rent places to stay from local hosts in more than 190 countries.
 (See “15 Steps to Profit by Renting Your Home to Visitors.”)

-EatWith has set up operations in major European and U.S. cities, including New York, Los Angeles, San Francisco, Las Vegas and is expanding daily.
-It recently started working in Argentina as well.
+EatWith has set up operations in major cities around the globe, including New York, Los Angeles, San Francisco, Barcelona, Sao Paulo, Rome, Tel Aviv, Paris and Chicago.

-Meal prices are set by the hosts, with EatWith getting a cut, and range from $30 to a few hundred.
+Meal prices are set by the hosts, with EatWith getting a cut, and range from $30 to a few hundred dollars.

-So go with your passion and make some money on the side.
+So go with your passion and make some money on the side by cooking.
 If you have more suggestions, please offer them below or on our Facebook page.